Voiding cystourethrogram for females (1442)

 You will be given instructions when your appointment is scheduled.

 When you come to Imaging, someone will greet you.
-Your child will put on a hospital gown and robe.
+Your child will need to take off all clothing and jewelry and put on a hospital gown.
 Then you will wait in the waiting area.
 A person skilled in taking x-rays, called a technologist, will come and talk with you about the test.
 Please be sure to ask any questions you have.

 How is it done?